SopheaktraTy/Quiz01/README.md

 # Quiz01 Here are the tasks that is assigned

-1. First/landing page => Me
+•	First/landing page => Me
-2. User registering page => Tito-com
+•	User registering page => Tito-com
-3. User reset password page => daraaveasna
+•	User reset password page =>
-4. User login page => Sreyroth
+•	User login page => teangsreyroth
+•	README.md (document on how to setup, compile, and run project locally) => daraaveasna

 ## Typing Test Application